Kale-Ko/SRD/README.md

 #### Ubuntu

 Ubuntu is the same as Debian except you need to add the ports repository.\
-You may also need to manually specify `[arch=amd64,i386]` for the default repositories
+You may also need to manually specify `[arch=amd64,i386]` for your default repositories

 `echo "deb [arch=arm64,armhf] http://ports.ubuntu.com/ubuntu-ports/ $(lsb_release -sc) main restricted universe multiverse" | sudo tee /etc/apt/sources.list.d/ubuntu-ports.list`